thiago4go/dapr-workshop/README.md

 ### Challenge 2 - Service Invocation

 Now that you learned the basics, let's jump to another popular API: Service Invocation.
 After the order is saved, we will create another service that is responsible for cooking the pizza for us - Pizza Kitchen!
+This service will have an endpoint that will be called from our Pizza Store service.

 ![challenge-2](/imgs/challenge-2.png)

 ### Challenge 3 - Pub/Sub

-Then, we will learn how to leverage Dapr's Pub/Sub API to publish events to Redis from ordering the pizza, to cooking and delivering it.
-We will also subscribe to these events and updating them in the UI.
+Finally, we will create our third service: Pizza Delivery!
+We will add the Pub/Sub Dapr API to our services to publish events to Redis (our Pub/Sub component).
+These events include all steps necessary ion a pizza ordering and delivering process.
+On each event published, our Pizza Store will subscribe and save the current state of the order to Redis.

 ![challenge-3](/imgs/challenge-3.png)